lthack4/Chiron/web/src/components/__tests__/SubmitCompany.test.md

 - Run in demo/offline mode by mocking Firebase so tests are deterministic.

 User stories
-- As a signed-in user, with the admin or owner status, I can create a company and invite and designate roles of users.
+- As a signed-in user, I can create a company and invite and designate roles for teammates.

 Contracts / Success criteria
 - Upload company flow: